 Residents Maintain Autonomy

-In Heritage Hall Nursing Home /Na, 16.48% Percentage of Patients
+In Heritage Hall Nursing Home /Na, 4.5% of Patients

-This metric measures the percent of long-term residents who needed increased assistance with activities of daily living over time.
-Activities of daily living include activities such as dressing and continence.
-Some argue that this is a measure of a resident's well-being.
+This metric measures the percent of long-term care patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and bathing.

 Ability to Keep Residents Mobile

-In Heritage Hall Nursing Home /Na, 21.22% Percentage of Residents
+In Heritage Hall Nursing Home /Na, 6.52% of Residents

-This is a measure of the percent of long-term stay patients that maintained mobility.
-Many in the industry believe that the ability to move around is important for residents' mental and physical well-being.
+This is a measure of the percentage of long-term care patients who were able to retain mobility.
+Many in the industry would argue that the ability to move around is important for patients well-being.

 Short-term Care: Rehospitalizations

-In Heritage Hall Nursing Home /Na, 21.22 Percentage of Residents Rehospitalized
+In Heritage Hall Nursing Home /Na, 6.52% of Residents Rehospitalized

 Short-term Care: ER Visits